mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 As you can see, there are two main axes of motion:

-- a horizontal **game axis** for the currently selected collection
+- a horizontal **game axis** for each collection's games
 - a vertical **collection axis** for selecting a collection

-Each row can be individually scrolled, with the currently selected game being the top row's first (fully visible) item.
+Each row can be individually scrolled, and the currently selected game is the topmost row's first (fully visible) item.
+Furthermore, the rows themselves can also be scrolled vertically.
+This kind of layout makes the theme a bit complex, but other than these axes the rest of the theme seems to be simple enough.

-In QML terms, this structure means a list containing lists, which will make the layout somewhat complex (but not impossible to implement, of course).
 Let's get started!

 ## Initial files